The Basin, Victoria: Early European settlers

 Other significant early European settlers included the Chandler family.
 William Chandler was a market gardener who arrived in Victoria in 1854 and eventually settled in The Basin in 1873.
 He was the first in the area to crossbreed seeds and produce exceptional flowers and vegetables.
-William and Kate Chandler planted an acorn soon after they settled in The Basin—the English Oak still stands (source—historical marker).
-Two of William Chandler's sons established plant nurseries in the area and his grandson, Sir Gilbert Chandler was a horticulturalist and Fern Tree Gully Shire President (1938–39) who later went on to be a member of State Parliament.
+William and Kate Chandler planted an acorn at what is now 61 Basin-Olinda Rd, soon after they settled in The Basin—the English Oak still stands (source—historical marker).

+Two of William Chandler's sons established plant nurseries in the area and his grandson, Sir Gilbert Chandler was a horticulturalist and Ferntree Gully Shire President (1938–39) who later went on to be a member of State Parliament.

 Notable settlers included J.J.
 Miller, book-maker and publisher of Miller's Racing Guide.
 In 1872, Miller acquired land at The Basin in 1872 and invested considerable time and money building up a stud farm for racing horses, at one stage owning over 1000 acre in The Basin.
 To encourage summer tourists to visit and see the stables, training facilities and horses, Miller ran a private coach service from Forest Road in The Basin to Bayswater Railway Station.
 He also helped publicise the district with a gigantic fireworks display each Christmas.
-Miller was prominent in local affairs and was the first President of the new Shire of Fern Tree Gully.
+Miller was prominent in local affairs and was the first President of the new Shire of Ferntree Gully.
 In 1888, Miller was the first in the area to secure a wine licence at his home.
 Miller faced financial ruin in the 1890s when the sweepstakes were declared illegal and he had to give up his property at The Basin.
 The home remains as a significant local historical building.

 The Basin Post Office opened around 1902.